 The earliest traces of human settlement found so far in the region of Ephesos were discovered on Çukuriçi Höyük which dates back to the early Chalcolithic period (late 7th millennium).

-After the mid-8th century additional settlements were established in and around Mount Panayır; of these, one on the north-east terrace of Mount Panayır and an additional one located beneath the later Tetragonos Agora (Commercial Market) have been partially excavated.
-The independent city state (polis) of Ephesos was increasingly beset by the ambitious Lydian Kingdom: shortly after 560, the Lydian King Kroisos conquered the city.
+After the mid-8th century, additional settlements were established in and around Mount Panayır; of these, one on the north-east terrace of Mount Panayır and an additional one located beneath the later Tetragonos Agora (Commercial Market) has been partially excavated.
+The independent city-state (polis) of Ephesos was increasingly beset by the ambitious Lydian Kingdom: shortly after 560, the Lydian King Kroisos conquered the city.
 In 546 or shortly thereafter, the Persians conquered the Lydian Kingdom and also Ephesos.

 The Persian rule lasted until Alexander the Great (334 B.C.).
 Lysimachos, one of the successors of Alexander, brought about the next break in urban development; at the beginning of the 3rd century B.C., he resettled the inhabitants in the valley between Mount Panayır and Mount Bülbül.

 In the Hellenistic period (336-30 B.C.) the cityscape of Ephesos underwent a fundamental transformation.
-During the wars of the Diadochi and after the death of Alexander the Great the city was incorporated after 300 B.C. into the kingdom of Lysimachos (355–281).
-After the first new foundations of cities (Lysimachia) at Chersonnes and Aitolia, at Ephesos, the new city of Arsinoea, named after Lysimachos’ wife Arsinoë II, was also founded.
+During the wars of the Diadochi and after the death of Alexander the Great, Ephesus was incorporated after 300 B.C. into the kingdom of Lysimachos (355–281).
+After the first new foundations of cities (Lysimachia) at Chersonnes and Aitolia, at Ephesos, the new city of Arsinoe, named after Lysimachos’ wife Arsinoë II, was also founded.

-TAfter the 2nd century B.C. simple buildings with workshops were installed in the region of Terrace House 2, while at the same time leveling-off activities in the Upper City provided evidence of rebuilding efforts, or an extensive new settlement within the area.
-Locally produced wares and their distribution in the Mediterranean region reveal the ever increasing significance and economic power of Ephesos in the 2nd and 1st centuries B.C., which was to become the Metropolis of Asia (capital city of the Province of Asia) during Roman rule.
+After the 2nd century B.C. simple buildings with workshops were installed in the region of Terrace House 2, while at the same time levelling-off activities in the Upper City provided evidence of rebuilding efforts, or an extensive new settlement within the area.
+Locally produced wares and their distribution in the Mediterranean region reveal the ever-increasing significance and economic power of Ephesos in the 2nd and 1st centuries B.C., which was to become the Metropolis of Asia (capital city of the Province of Asia) during Roman rule.